 However, when I decided to revisit an old app of mine and add this feature to it, I couldn’t get it to work.
 The following kept me busy a whole evening:

 - The app navigates to a table view controller from another table view controller.

 - If I call the back button replacement code in

 viewDidLoad, the original back button doesn’t disappear.
 Instead, the new back button is added on top of it.

 - If I call the code in

-I tried replacing the clean code I had with timers and other horrible hacks, but nothing worked (luckily, I might add, since that is NOT the way you should solve this problem).
-I then found this post, which suggests adding a fake back button, then remove it when replacing the real back button with a custom one, like this:
+I tried replacing the clean code I had with timers and other hacks, but nothing worked (luckily, I might add, since that is NOT the way you should solve this problem).
+I then found a post that suggested adding a fake back button amd remove it when replacing the real back button with a custom one: